 [Kevin hiding behind the camera in Bangkok, with ridiculously photogenic sushi roll]

 From Jordan I will be flying to Vienna, where I will make my way around Europe for a few weeks.
 I have a few travel projects which are yet to be confirmed, so more on that later.
 I do know though that I will be passing through Budapest and Croatia, and I will be finishing off on the continent in Amsterdam and then on to London.
 If you are anywhere around there look out for me online.

-After a stopover in New York, I will be making my way to the TBEX travel blog conference in Keystone, Colorado.
+After a stopover in New York, I will be making my way to the TBEX travel blogging conference in Keystone, Colorado.
 Three weeks later I will be in Portland, OR, for the wonderfully titled World Domination Summit.

 So I go back to Melbourne…in July!
 As soon as I get back it will be a mad dash around town to remember where I left my winter woolies.
 I’ll have 2 weeks here to catch up with family and friends, do my business paperwork, sit around in the wonderful cafes of Melbourne as well as catch a game of Aussie Rules.